Nicole Gosling

-Nicole Gosling (born April 21, 2002) is a Canadian professional ice hockey defenceman for the Montreal Victoire of the Professional Women's Hockey League (PWHL) and member of Canada women's national ice hockey team.
+Nicole Gosling (born April 21, 2002) is a Canadian professional ice hockey defender for PWHL Hamilton of the Professional Women's Hockey League (PWHL) and member of Canada women's national ice hockey team.
 She played college ice hockey at Clarkson.

 Early life

 Gosling played junior ice hockey for the London Jr. Devilettes of the Provincial Women's Hockey League.
 During the 2018–19 season, she helped lead the Devilettes to their first league and provincial championships in program history.
 She was named captain of the Devilettes during the 2019–20 season.

 Playing career

 College

 Gosling began her collegiate career for Clarkson during the 2020–21 season, where she recorded four goals and ten assists in 19 games.
-She led all ECAC defenseman in scoring with 14 points.
+She led all ECAC defenders in scoring with 14 points.
 Following the season she was named to the ECAC All-Rookie Team and ECAC All-First Team.
-She was also named a finalist for ECAC Rookie of the Year and Defenseman of the Year.
+She was also named a finalist for ECAC Rookie of the Year and Defender of the Year.

 During the 2021–22 season, in her sophomore year, she recorded eight goals and 22 assists in 37 games.
 Following the season she was named to the ECAC All-Second Team.
 During the 2022–23 NCAA season, in her junior year, she recorded six goals and 20 assists in 40 games.
-She led all defenseman with 121 shots on goal.
+She led all defenders with 121 shots on goal.

 During the 2023–24 season, in her senior year, she recorded 14 goals and 25 assists in 40 games.
 Her 14 goals tied for the team lead, while her 39 points were tied for the team lead.
 Following the season she was named a unanimous selection to the ECAC All-First Team, the only player to earn unanimous selection, and was named the ECAC Defender of the Year.
 She was also named to the First Team All-USCHO, and a First Team All-American.

 During the 2024–25 season, as a graduate student, she recorded 12 goals and 27 assists in 40 games.
 Following the season she was named to the ECAC All-First Team.